Wittelab/orchid/README.md

 Please refer to the following publication for a detailed description of this software:
 xxxx

-or, for the quick and dirty explanation:
+or, for a quick and dirty explanation:

 <br />